art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 For complete usage information, see the full documentation.

-By default, the program would NOT support building profiles from NCBI short-read archive (SRA).
+By default, the program would NOT support building profiles from the NCBI short-read archive (SRA).
 Use -DWITH_NCBI_NGS=ON to enable it.
 Additional libraries are required.
-See this section in Installation instruction for details.
+See this section in the installation instructions for details.

-The project provides diverse documentations to satisfy your needs.
+The project provides diverse documentation to satisfy your needs.

-For a detailed guide on parameters and their combinations, see Usage for
+• For a detailed guide on parameters and their combinations, see Usage for art_modern, Usage for art_profile_builder, and FAQ.

-Contributing for software engineering tasks and contribution guidelines.
+• Contributing to software engineering tasks and contribution guidelines.
 See also Code of Conduct.

-Design for the latest design of the software.
+• Design for the latest software design topics.

-The original ART documentation is copied to here.
+• The original ART documentation is copied here.

-This simulator is based on the works of Weichun Huang et al., under GNU GPL v3 license.
+This simulator is based on the work of Weichun Huang et al., under the GNU GPL v3 license.
 The software is originally distributed here with the following reference:

 Bundled libraries in this project are distributed under their own licenses.
 See Copying for details.